Skip to content

 3. Automation tools can process your reports

 Tools like Dummy BI Automate read PBIP folders to extract metadata, switch datasources, and generate documentation.
-None of this is practical with binary .pbix files.
+None of this is practical with binary .pbix files — although Dummy BI Automate can also open .pbix files directly via a built-in converter if you can't switch to PBIP yet.

 PBIP vs PBIR

 You might also hear about PBIR (Power BI Report), which is the newer evolution of the report definition format within PBIP.
-PBIR uses JSON-based visual definitions instead of the older legacy format.
+PBIR uses individual JSON files per visual instead of a single report.json — the folder structure shown above is the PBIR layout.
+Older PBIP projects may have a single report.json instead of separate pages/ folders.
 Dummy BI Automate supports both the legacy PBIP format and the newer PBIR format.

 Getting started with PBIP